TBRD: TESLA Authenticated UAS Broadcast Remote ID: Background

 The regulations on Remote ID do not dictate the system design of a Remote ID transponder, nor do they require any means of message authentication.
 It only specifies the functional and performance requirements that any system must meet.
 In other words, the actual design and development of a Remote ID transponder is left to UAS manufacturers and, in the case of open-source solutions, UAS operators.
 The UAS manufacturer DJI produces systems that are Remote ID compliant through the use of proprietary protocols called OcuSync.
 This capability has been included even before the rule on Remote ID was codified into US law.
 While it remains closed-source, legacy versions of their system, called DroneID, have been reverse-engineered to uncover significant security flaws~\cite{schiller_drone_2023}.
 Due to the complexities of reverse engineering proprietary implementations, our work aims to enhance open source solutions for Remote ID compliance.

-One such effort to promote an open source solution for Remote ID is the publication of the Standard Specification for Remote ID and Tracking, F3411-22a, by the American Society for Testing and Materials (ASTM)~\cite{f38_committee_specification_nodate}.
+One such effort to promote an open source solution for Remote ID is the publication of the Standard Specification for Remote ID and Tracking, F3411-22a, by the American Society for Testing and Materials (ASTM)~\cite{f38_committee_specification_2022}.
 This specification provides the technical details that standardize manufacturer approaches and open source efforts to build Remote ID-compliant systems.
-The main open source effort that complies with ASTM F3411-22a is the project OpenDroneID~\cite{noauthor_open_nodate}.
+The specification outlines an optional digital signature-based authentication mechanism.
+However, the approach requires \textit{persistent} internet connectivity for observers to contact a Broadcast Authentication Verifier Service in order to determine message validity.
+The main open source effort that complies with ASTM F3411-22a is the project OpenDroneID~\cite{open_drone_id_open_2025}.
 In addition to offering an open-source C library that individual developers can use to build Remote ID systems, other open-source UAS ground station control developers, such as ArduPilot and MAVLink, offer tools and software to support OpenDroneID integration.
-This has enabled several manufacturers to build and offer relatively inexpensive add-on modules that can retrofit a UAS with Remote ID capabilities.
-Despite the lack of regulations requiring any level of security for the authentication of Remote ID, the ASTM standard outlines a mechanism for sending authentication data.
+This has enabled several manufacturers to build and offer relatively inexpensive add-on modules that can retrofit a UAS with Remote ID capabilities~\cite{holybro_remote_2025,blue_mark_dronebeacon_2025}.
+Despite the lack of regulations requiring any level of security or the authentication of Remote ID, the ASTM standard outlines a mechanism for broadcasting authentication messsage data.
 The specifics of the ASTM message structure will be discussed in greater depth in section~\ref{Design}.